In this blog post, we will build a voice assistant based on combining Twilio Voice with Rasa Open Source. Follow along and by the end you will have:

 After you have provisioned a number, click on the “Numbers” item on the left-hand side of the menu.
 Then choose “Manage Numbers”, and then click on the new number you just created.
 Scroll down, and you will be able to configure your Twilio webhook:

 This is the URL that Twilio will POST data to when someone calls the phone number you created.
 To develop locally, let’s take the URL we got from ngrok and paste it here in the “A Call Comes In” URL field.
+At the end of the URL, we add "/webhooks/twilio_voice/webhook" so it should look similar to this in its entirety:

 We also need to configure our Twilio credentials in our project.
 They can be found by clicking on the home icon from within Twilio: